 Before installing any new packages, ensure your Debian installation is up-to-date.
 Run the below commands to install pending updates.

 Now we are ready to continue the Yarn installation.

-This tutorial covers two different installation methods. the first one is to use the installation script from nodesource (chapter a).
-If you prefer using apt (which might be preferrable as updates get installed via apt later), then this is covered in chapter b.
+This tutorial covers two different installation methods.
+The first one is to use the installation script from nodesource (chapter a).
+If you prefer using apt (which might be preferable as updates get installed via apt later), this is covered in chapter b.

 a) Installing Yarn using Install Script from Nodesource